Consignment Export (EDI)

 Issue: Wrong customer receives the email

-Resolution: Verify the customer’s contact details and email settings in the export rule.
+• Verify the customer's contact details in the Customer Card under the Contact Details tab

 Issue: Labels or PDFs are missing